publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch131/m__us_usc_t10_s2222.md

  __Amendments__

+    2015—[Pub.
+L. 114–92, § 883(a)(1)][/us/pl/114/92/s883/a/1], amended section generally.
+Prior to amendment, section related to architecture, accountability, and modernization of defense business systems.

+    Subsec. (j)(5).
+[Pub.
+L. 114–92, § 1081(a)(7)][/us/pl/114/92/s1081/a/7], substituted “section 3552(b)(6)” for “section 3552(b)(5)”.
+Amendment was executed prior to amendment by [Pub.
+L. 114–92, § 883(a)(1)][/us/pl/114/92/s883/a/1], see above, pursuant to [section 1081(e) of Pub.
+L. 114–92][/us/pl/114/92/s1081/e], set out as a note under [section 101 of this title][/us/usc/t10/s101].

     2014—Subsec. (a).
 [Pub.
 L. 113–291, § 901(d)(1)][/us/pl/113/291/s901/d/1], inserted “and” at end of par.
 (1), substituted period for “; and” at end of par.
 (2), and struck out par.
 (3) which read as follows: “the certification of the investment review board under paragraph (2) has been approved by the Defense Business Systems Management Committee established by [section 186 of this title][/us/usc/t10/s186].”

     Subsec. (a)(1)(A).
 [Pub.
 L. 113–291, § 803(b)(1)][/us/pl/113/291/s803/b/1], inserted “, including business process mapping,” after “re-engineering efforts”.

     Subsec. (c)(1).
 [Pub.
 L. 113–291, § 901(d)(2)][/us/pl/113/291/s901/d/2], substituted “investment review board established under subsection (g)” for “Defense Business Systems Management Committee” in introductory provisions.

     Subsec. (c)(2)(E).
 [Pub.
-L. 113–291, § 901(k)(3)(A)][/us/pl/113/291/s901/k/3/A], which directed substitution of “the Under Secretary of Defense for Business Management and Information” for “the Under Secretary of Defense for Business Management and Information”, was executed by substituting “The Under Secretary of Defense for Business Management and Information” for “The Deputy Chief Management Officer of the Department of Defense”, to reflect the probable intent of Congress.
+L. 113–291, § 901(k)(3)(A)][/us/pl/113/291/s901/k/3/A], which directed substitution of “the Under Secretary of Defense for Business Management and Information” for “the Deputy Chief Management Officer of the Department of Defense”, was executed by substituting “The Under Secretary of Defense for Business Management and Information” for “The Deputy Chief Management Officer of the Department of Defense”, to reflect the probable intent of Congress.

     Subsec. (f)(1)(D), (E).
 [Pub.
 L. 113–291, § 901(k)(3)(A)][/us/pl/113/291/s901/k/3/A], substituted “the Under Secretary of Defense for Business Management and Information” for “the Deputy Chief Management Officer of the Department of Defense”.

     Subsec. (f)(2)(E).
 [Pub.
-L. 113–291, § 901(k)(3)(A)][/us/pl/113/291/s901/k/3/A], which directed substitution of “the Under Secretary of Defense for Business Management and Information” for “the Under Secretary of Defense for Business Management and Information”, was executed by substituting “The Under Secretary of Defense for Business Management and Information” for “The Deputy Chief Management Officer of the Department of Defense”, to reflect the probable intent of Congress.
+L. 113–291, § 901(k)(3)(A)][/us/pl/113/291/s901/k/3/A], which directed substitution of “the Under Secretary of Defense for Business Management and Information” for “the Deputy Chief Management Officer of the Department of Defense”, was executed by substituting “The Under Secretary of Defense for Business Management and Information” for “The Deputy Chief Management Officer of the Department of Defense”, to reflect the probable intent of Congress.

     Subsec. (g)(1).
 [Pub.
 L. 113–291, § 901(k)(3)(A)][/us/pl/113/291/s901/k/3/A], substituted “the Under Secretary of Defense for Business Management and Information” for “the Deputy Chief Management Officer of the Department of Defense”.